omidfarhang/omid.dev/content/posts/2010-05-11-wigig-publishes-7-gbps-wireless-home-networking-spec.en.md

 The Wi-Fi Alliance and the WiGig Alliance today said they will share technology specs for the development of a new Wi-Fi certification program that includes the 60 GHz WiGig band.
 This will eventually mean tri-band routers which offer faster speeds, but backward compatibility.

-&#8220;Now that our specification is complete and published, it's time to set our sights on driving a great user experience through interoperability and certification,&#8221; said Dr. Ali Sadri, President and Chairman of the WiGig Alliance today. &#8220;We are happy to work with the Wi-Fi Alliance to extend multi-gigabit capabilities to the Wi-Fi technology portfolio.&#8221;
+“Now that our specification is complete and published, it's time to set our sights on driving a great user experience through interoperability and certification,” said Dr. Ali Sadri, President and Chairman of the WiGig Alliance today.
+“We are happy to work with the Wi-Fi Alliance to extend multi-gigabit capabilities to the Wi-Fi technology portfolio.”